tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 5.md

 ### getStaticPaths
 🏞️ getStaticPaths slider

 NextJS provides the `getStaticPaths` function to allow us to define the list of `ids` of the pages we want to fetch data for at build time.
-In our case, we'll define the `ids` of the `movies` we want to show.
-Let's look at a more generic example first.

 The function definition looks like this:

 ```tsx
 export const getStaticPaths: GetStaticPaths = async () => {

 }
 ```

+In our case, we'll define the `ids` of the `movies` we want to show.
+But first, let's look at a more generic example.

 Here we can build the list of ids of the pages we want to generate, and then return them in an object with the `paths` property containing them.
 The `paths` property is required by the `GetStaticPaths` interface.